cheqd/product-docs/tutorials/did-registrar/create-a-did.md

 Use the `/create` api again

-1. Create the payload using the noted
+1. Create the payload using the following values
     * jobId
+    * secret
+       * signingResponse
             * verificationMethodId
-    * signatue
+            * signature

     <details>
     <summary>Request</summary>